Chelyabinsk: Urban layout

-The third master plan of the city (1967) was developed by the team of authors of the Chelyabinskgrazhdanproekt Institute.
+The third master plan of the city in 1967 was developed by a team of authors from the Chelyabinskgrazhdanproekt Institute.
 The city had a population of 857,000.
 The main architectural and planning idea was the active inclusion in the composition of the city of Shershnevsky and Kashtak forests, the Shershnevsky reservoir and the Miass River.
-Building on the free territories of the northwestern residential area, designed for a population of up to 300 thousand people, as a new direction for the development of the city, proposed by the master plan, has been carried out since the late 60s.
-The existing historically polycentric system of the center was enriched by the creation of new complexes: at the turn of the river near the Garden Island, along Tchaikovsky Street and the three-beam center of the northwest.
-The master plan of 1967 provided for the creation of new main streets and a ring road, the construction of bridges and overpasses, which was planned free the city center from transit traffic.
-In 1990 new city plan was approved and again in 2021.
+Building on the free territories of the northwestern residential area, designed for a population of up to 300 thousand people, as a new direction for the development of the city, proposed by the master plan, has been carried out since the late 1960s.
+The existing historically polycentric system of the center was enriched by the creation of new complexes: at the turn of the river near Garden Island, along Tchaikovsky Street, and the three-beam center of the northwest.
+The master plan of 1967 provided for the creation of new main streets and a ring road, and the construction of bridges and overpasses, which were planned to free the city center from transit traffic.
+In 1990 a new city plan was approved and again in 2021.

 Climate

-The city has a humid continental climate (Köppen: Dfb) similar to that of the Canadian prairies, despite being located further north.
-The average temperature in January is well below the freezing point at −14.9 °C. July has a relatively cool average of 19 °C, and the annual average is a few degrees above the freezing point at 3 °C, indicating some moderation.
+The city has a humid continental climate (Köppen: Dfb) similar to that of the Canadian prairies, despite being located slightly further north.
+The average temperature in January is well below the freezing point at −14.9 °C. July has a relatively warm average of 19 °C, and the annual average is a few degrees above the freezing point at 3 °C, indicating some moderation.
 The range of extremes allegedly reaches 70 C-change, claimed to be typical of a mid-latitude climate on a large continent such as Eurasia.

 The majority of precipitation occurs in the summer, with less in the winter.
 The month of July experiences the most, with an average 87 mm of precipitation, while January, the driest month, experiences 15 mm.
 Total precipitation reaches an average of 429 mm annually, consistent with the city's semi-arid influence.
 On average, 119 days of the year experience precipitation.

 Population

-As of 2020, the population of Chelyabinsk is 1,196,680; up from 1,130,132 recorded in the 2010 Census.

 At the time of the official 2010 Census, the ethnic makeup of the city's population whose ethnicity was known (1,082,269) was: